RolandJuno/Lisa_Breakout/README.md

 If you have a Lisa keyboard, you can omit the 4P4C telephone jack, the Arduino Pro Micro, and the two its two buttons (KB RESET and KB MODE).
 Install the 1/4" input jack and plug your keyboard in (while the system power is unplugged!)

 If you have a Mac M0110A keyboard, you can omit the 1/4" input jack.
-Install the 4P4C telephone jack, the Arduino Pro Micro, and the two its two buttons (KB RESET and KB MODE).
+Install the 4P4C telephone jack, the Arduino Pro Micro, and its two buttons (KB RESET and KB MODE).
 I suggest installing the Arduino Pro Micro in a standard 24 pin DIP socket.
-The solder pads are already jumpered to defaults of using a standard Mac coil cable (not a telephone cable) and a US layout.
+The configuration solder pads are already jumpered to defaults of using a standard Mac coil cable (not a telephone cable) and a US layout.
 Flash the Arduino with [Warmech's M0110 Mac Keyboard to Lisa Adapter](https://github.com/warmech/m0110-to-lisa-keyboard-adapter)

 ## BOM